Nabeelaa/Nabeelaa/README.md

 ## Projects

-1. **Customer Segmentation** using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behavior.
-Cleaned and preprocessed e-commerce transaction data.
-Visualized segment characteristics using scatter plots and bar charts.

-3. **Predictive Modeling** for Loan Approval Developed a logistic regression model to predict loan approval probabilities.
-Engineered features and handled missing data.
-Achieved an accuracy of 82% on the test set.
-4. **Exploratory Data Analysis:** Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
-Created interactive visualizations using Plotly.
-Uncovered pricing trends and popular neighborhoods.

 ### R
 - **Project Name**: [Project Title](link-to-project)
 - **Description**: Brief description of what the project does and its key features.